He is the filmmaker of All That You Love Will be Carried Away Dollar Baby film.

 SKSM: How does it feel that all the King fans out there can’t see your movie?
 Do you think that will change in the future?
 Maybe an internet/dvd release would be possible?

-Michael Lamberti: The film will be released in March 6th, 2021 6:30pm under by Lamberti Media on Youtube.
+Michael Lamberti: The film will be released in March 6th, 2021 and it’s only playing at festivals.

 SKSM: What “good or bad” reviews have you received on your film?